-A Portcullis could be described as a very heavy Wooden Grille, Gate, Door etc. A Portcullis was usually made of strong wood such as Oak and was sometimes plated in metal, in later medieval times most Portcullis were plated in metal probably iron.
+A Portcullis could be described as a very heavy Wooden Grille, Gate, Door, etc. A Portcullis was usually made of strong wood such as Oak and was sometimes plated in metal, in later medieval times most Portcullis were plated in metal probably iron.

 The Portcullis was usually very heavy and was held suspended in the air by a pulley and winch mechanism that was controlled on the first floor of the gatehouse by the castle guards.
 The portcullis was ready to be released at the first sign of danger.
-The castle Portcullis was particular important when a medieval castle found itself under surprise attack as a barrier could quickly be put in place whilst the castle defences were organised.
+The castle Portcullis was particularly important when a medieval castle found itself under surprise attack as a barrier could quickly be put in place whilst the castle defences were organised.

 “The name Portcullis is French in origin and comes from the word porte coulissante which is a “sliding door”.

 The Portcullis was first introduced in Roman times before the medieval period, although similar devices were used the portcullis did not become incorporated into the castle design until around the 12th century.
 The final stage of a portcullis development found it being incorporated into the actual drawbridge, at this stage the portcullis would work in tandem with the drawbridge mechanism and act as a counterweight to it.

 The Portcullis was used to protect a castles entrance from attack and was usually positioned at the front of a castles gatehouse, it created yet another barrier to protect the people inside the castle from enemy attack.
 The Portcullis was always in a state of readiness, ready to be dropped from it’s suspended position by the castles gatehouse guards, this was very important when thwarting surprise enemy attacks.

 Portcullis were made of heavy wood, to improve the design metal plating was added to the spiked ends and in later medieval times the whole of the portcullis was plated with metal.